 Fee - Rs 500/-

 - Term fees are to be paid when the member comes in to fill out their form and enrol or to rejoin, as the case may be.
 One may not pay their fees and start on the same day; fees must be paid in advance of a member's commencement date.

-- If it's the first time you are joining the Pilates Hub, just walk into the Hub and any of the Trainers will guide you through the formalities.
+- If it's the first time you are joining the Pilates Hub, just walk in and any of the Trainers will guide you through the formalities.

 |Mon, Tue, Thur, Fri||6:40 a.m. - 1:00 p.m.||Roshan|

 |Mon, Tue, Thur, Fri||3:40 p.m. - 9:30 p.m.||Sanjay|

 |Wed||3:40 p.m. - 8:00 p.m.||Dipali|

 |Sat||3:40 p.m. - 8:00 p.m.||Sanjay|

 |Sat||9:00 a.m. - 1:00 p.m.||Sanjay|